Bioscience-Collective/website/README.md

-# M3TA
+# Bioscience Collective
 _____
-Hackathon for hackathons
+Biology for all.